dritchie/quicksand/index.md

 		end
 	end)

 Additionally, you might have some code defined inside a probabilistic program that you'd also like to use outside of it.
-For instance, the return value of your program is a struct with some probabilistic methods, and you'd like to process the results that inference gives you. `qs.module` facilitates this use case, too, with the `:openAs` method:
+For instance, the return value of your program is a struct with some probabilistic methods, and you'd like to do some processing on it. `qs.module` facilitates this use case, too, with the `:openAs` method:

 	local mod = qs.module(function()